 So far we have a current count of 27 trans females of color who have been reported murdered in 2016.
 This does not account for all the other transcides.
 We have barriers that skew the data.
 (1) The media misgendering trans-identified victims (2) Misgendering by police in homicide, coroners and health care professionals when names on the birth certificates and or driver’s licenses do not match the outer appearances of the victim (3) Family request that the person is not identified by their preferred identity.”
 Dani Castro, MA MFT, Project Director, Center of Excellence for Transgender Health, UCSF.

 The way we use language matters a great deal when discussing the transgender and gender variant population.
-More importantly, the LGBT population does not exist on the JSO site, while many subordinate classes do, these demographics do not include same-sex households or LGBT subordinate standing in socioeconomics.
+More importantly, the LGBT community does not exist on the JSO site, while many classes do, these demographics do not include same-sex households or LGBT standing in socioeconomics.

 In a 2013 report, put out by the National Coalition of Anti Violence Programs, 72% of homicide victims in LGBT-related hate crimes were transgender women of color.
 This risk increases with intersectionalities; race, religion, and gender.
 People of color, especially those, who are trans female, run the highest risk for homicide.